The Trump Administration Is Arguing It Can Keep Information About The Trans Military Ban Secret

 The presidential communications privilege and deliberative process privilege have related purposes: keeping executive branch decision-making private.
 As the US Court of Appeals for the DC Circuit put it in a 1997 case, “Both are executive privileges designed to protect executive branch decisionmaking, but one applies to decisionmaking of executive officials generally, the other specifically to decisionmaking of the President” and his senior advisers, as the court held in that opinion.

 Of the two, the deliberative process privilege is more limited.
-It only protects “predecisional” material that is “deliberative” in nature like drafts of materials and policy recommendations to superiors.
-Because of these limits, factual material like raw data collected by an agency generally is not protected — and the privilege can be overcome with “a sufficient showing of need” for the material by the requesting party.
+It only protects “predecisional” material that is “deliberative” in nature, like drafts of materials and policy recommendations to superiors.
+Because of these limits, factual material, like raw data collected by an agency, generally is not protected — and the privilege can be overcome with “a sufficient showing of need” for the material by the requesting party.
 Notably, the privilege generally does not protect against disclosure when misconduct is alleged.

-The presidential communications privilege, on the other hand, is a more robust privilege that the Supreme Court addressed in the 1974 case over President Nixon’s White House audio tapes — and whether a court could order that they be turned over for a pending criminal trial of one of Nixon’s associates.
+The presidential communications privilege, on the other hand, is a more robust privilege that the Supreme Court addressed in the 1974 case over then-president Nixon’s White House audio tapes — and whether a court could order that they be turned over for a pending criminal trial of one of Nixon’s associates.
 The Nixon administration — citing the importance of protecting “the independence of the Executive Branch within its own sphere” — claimed an absolute privilege against disclosing the tapes as part of an ongoing criminal prosecution.

 The Supreme Court held that “high respect” must be given “to the representations made on behalf of the President” — justifying a “presumptive privilege” for presidential communications, including factual communications.
 The court nonetheless ruled that a “generalized” assertion of the presidential communications privilege is not absolute and must be weighed against the need for the material by the other party seeking it — whether it be a court or Congress.
 In the Nixon case, the court held that the “demonstrated, specific need for evidence in a pending criminal trial” outweighed Nixon’s invocation of executive privilege.